Suicide of Rehtaeh Parsons: Milton–Pepler inquiry

 On June 14, 2013, the 56-page report of Penny Milton and Debra Pepler, two education experts from Ontario, was released.
 The provincial government of Darrell Dexter requested the report, which is entitled "External Review of the Halifax Regional School Board’s Support of Rehtaeh Parsons".
 One conclusion of the report was that Nova Scotian schools "need to do a better job preventing harassment and sexual aggression".

 Significantly, the authors recommended an external review of the IWK Health Centre, the Halifax hospital where she was a patient for five weeks after she had a breakdown and became suicidal.
 Canning said that Parsons was strip-searched by two men while receiving treatment in 2012 at the IWK, while the IWK denied the allegations.

 The authors met with 111 people, including school board staff, Ministerial staff, school staff, youth, police, health-care workers and others.
-The authors received more than 150 submissions from the general public, but curiously failed to interview Parson's friends or her teachers.
+The authors received more than 150 submissions from the general public, but curiously failed to interview Parsons' friends or her teachers.
 Among the 13 recommendations made by the authors were: